ricksdomein/b/README.md

-# rodenticide
+# rodenticide-wm

-rodenticide is a simple Window Manager with no fat library dependencies and no rodent dependence.
+rodenticide-wm is a simple Window Manager with no fat library dependencies and no rodent dependence.